Go to the content

 PHASE 1

-– you are HYPERMEtroPE if it has a + sign;
+- You are hypermetrope if it has a sign +;

 PHASE 2

-It is MYOPIC ASTIGMATISM if the SF and CIL values are both –;
+It is Myopic astigmatism If the SF and CIL values are both -;

-It is HYPERMEtroPIC ASTIGMATISM if the signs are both +;
+It is Hypermetropic astigmatism If the signs are both +;

 PHASE 3

-If the CIL box contains a figure then there will also be a value for the AXIS .
+If the box Cil It contains a figure then there will be a value for theAXIS.

 PHASE 4

-These values concern subjects who present defects of PRESBYOPIA .
+These values concern subjects who present defects of Presbyopia.

-Let's take an example: from a distance you have -4.00 while your addition is 1.50: the suitable lens will be -2.50.
-However, if from a distance you have +2.00 and your addition is 1.50, the suitable lens will have a value of +3.50.
+Let's take an example: from afar you have -4,00 while your addition is 1,50: the suitable lens will be -2,50.
+If instead you have + from afar2,00 and your addition is 1,50 The suitable lens will have value +3,50.

-That's all.
+This is what.
 Now you are ready to read your prescription!